jonprairie/flute/README.md

         (img '((:src . "/img/cat.png")))))))
 ```

-These `html`, `div`, etc. are just functions.
-Element attribute can be given inline as the above example, or as alist/plist/attrs object as the first argument, like the last `a` and `img` in the above example.
-In this case they can be variables that calculated programmatically.
+Each tag, `html`, `div`, etc. is just a function.
+Element attributes can be given inline as in the above example, or as alist/plist/attrs-objects in the first argument, like the last `a` and `img` above.
+In this case they can be variables that are calculated programmatically.

-The remaining argument will be recognized as the children of this element.
-Each child can be:
+The remaining arguments will be recognized as the children of the element.
+Each child can be either:
-1. string;
+1. a string
-2. element, builtin or user defined;
+2. an element, built-in or user-defined
-3. list of 1, 2 and 3.
-Can also be NIL.
+3. a list of any combination of 1, 2 and 3 (including NIL)
-All children will be flattened as if they're given inline.
+All children will be flattened as if they were given inline.

 ## Define new element
 ```lisp